Red Desire: 4 years old (2010)

 The first race she joined in this year was Al Maktoum Challenge in Dubai.
 Ridden by Olivier Peslier, she chased from behind and then made a strong move from the outside to catch a Brazilian racehorse, Glória de Campeão, who was trying to break away in the straight and won by a neck.
 This win qualified her as a participant on the Dubai World Cup.
-In the upcoming Dubai World Cup, she was paired with Christophe Soumillon, but was unable to show the same powerful legs as in his previous race and finished 11th, which won by the one who she beat before (Glória de Campeão).
+In the upcoming Dubai World Cup, she was paired with Christophe Soumillon, but was unable to show the same powerful legs as in her previous race and finished 11th, which won by the one who she beat before (Glória de Campeão).

-After returning to Japan, She raced in Victoria Mile which set up another showdown with her rival, Buena Vista.
+After returning to Japan, She raced in the Victoria Mile which set up another showdown with her rival, Buena Vista.
 Started the race well, running on the outside of the middle pack and making a move in the straight, but was overtaken by Buena Vista in the final stretch.
 She was unable to extend her lead and finished fourth.
-Red Desire was voted for Takarazuka Kinen but was forced to rest after a nosebleed during one workout in June.
+Red Desire was voted for the Takarazuka Kinen but was forced to rest after a nosebleed during one workout in June.

 In fall, She travelled to the United States and joined the Flower Bowl Stakes as a preparatory race for competing in the Breeders' Cup Filly & Mare Turf.
 The Flower Bowl Stakes was held on soft turf due to raining and strong winds, which prevented Red Desire from preparing to her full potential.
 Despite the extremely slow pace, she ran in third or fourth place on the inside throughout the race.
 She took the lead from the inside in the final straight, but was overtaken by Ave and finished third.
 In the Breeders' Cup Filly & Mare Turf on November 5, she held on in a good position, saving her energy, and made an early spurt at the fourth corner, but she struggled to extend her lead in the straight in which Shared Account and Midday surpassed her and she finished fourth.
 She returned to Japan and raced in the Arima Kinen in which she finished in 14th place.

 5 years old (2011)

 She started the year with the Sapporo Kinen.
 Red Desire positioned well on third place and started her spurt later on but failed to improve which she ended up with third place.
-Red Desire was registered for Tenno Sho (Autumn) but fail to qualify and switched her focus on Queen Elizabeth II Cup.
+Red Desire was registered for the Tenno Sho (Autumn) but fail to qualify and switched her focus on the Queen Elizabeth II Cup.
 Unfortunately, due to repeatedly suffering from nosebleeds during workouts, her owner decided to retire her from racing and entered her for breeding career.

 Racing statistics

 Red Desire raced in 14 races in which she won 4 races (including 1 Group 1 win), finished second in 3 races, and third place in 3 races.
-This data available is based on JBIS search, netkeiba.com, equibase.com & racingpost.com.
+This data available is based on JBIS search, netkeiba.com, equibase.com, and racingpost.com.
 The races are considered all weather.